In this 8th and final session, I make sure M&M leave with a sound

 register above in Blog Telecalls, for this week’s free

 call at 1pm Thursday Oct.
-7, where we’ll discuss this idea,
+7,

 and I’ll share with you my signature program teaching concepts.